danielendeg/nugetpackageupdate/specs/ConversionAPI.md

 ## Cached templates and cache invalidation

-When a consumer accesses the conversion API the required template(s) will be pre-compiled and registered with handlebars.
-The use of a common set of standard start templates (prefixed with `$` as mentioned above) will hopefully mean than many partials will be shared among customers and a large number of customers will be able to be served on an instance of the service.
+When a consumer accesses the conversion API, the required template(s) will be pre-compiled and registered with handlebars.
+The use of a common set of standard start templates (prefixed with `$` as mentioned above) will mean (needs to be validated) than many partials will be shared among customers and a large number of customers will be able to be served on an instance of the service.

 In the MVP phase, we anticipate just a few customers (< 10) but in a final production version there could be many customers and growth of the pre-compiled template cache would be a concern that may have to be mitigated.
 In the MVP, we will punt on this for now.

 Some of the strategies to consider in production would be:

 1. Using a hash of the templates to refer to partials when they are converted so that templates that are the same in several customers would always share the same pre-compiled version regardless of what name the customer may use to refer to them with.
 This would require maintaining some record (database) of the dependency graph of the templates so that when a partial template gets updated, templates that reference it will get rehashed forcing a recompile when they are used.
-1. Keeping track of when the templates are used an invalidating (deleting from cache) ones that have not been accessed recently.
+1. Keeping track of when the templates are used and invalidating (deleting from cache) ones that have not been accessed recently.
 1. Routing specific accounts primarily to the same service instances to reduce the spread of all customers over all service instances.

 # Test Strategy

 Unit and integration tests will be built for the API.
-Deployment and E2E testing (with APIM will also be included).
+Deployment and E2E testing (with APIM) will also be included.

 # Security

-Security will primarily be handles in APIM as described above.
+Security will primarily be handled in APIM as described above.
 Global access to the API backend will be secured with OAuth.

 The API will not store any healthcare data.
 The templates *should* not contain PHI or PII and none of the messages that will be converted will be stored.

 A security review should be conducted.